ShineyDev/pretty/docs/index.rst

 pretty
 ======

-A Python library for prettier output and practical APIs.
+A Python library with practical APIs for prettier output.

 .. toctree::